Stylite/eveningwm/README.md

 * The whole r/unixporn community for motivation.

 ### Warning
-EveningWm is my first actual C project ever, so expect the worst and hope for the best.
+EveningWm is my first actual C project ever, so expect the worst but hope for the best.
-I've also never written a Makefile before so please report if I did something stupid.